 Table of Contents:

-Permission from International Student and Scholar Services is required to process this change in registration for anyone designated in the UI system as “international” (i.e. anyone other than U.S. citizens or Permanent Residents/Green Card holders).
-Please follow the steps below if you choose to drop online:
+Permission from International Student and Scholar Services is required to process this change in registration for anyone on a student visa.
+Students in F-1 and J-1 status should follow the steps below:

 - Initiate the drop online in MyUI.